barharding/MechaCar_Statistical_Analysis-/README.md

 ## T-Tests on Suspension Coils

-The results from the 4 t-tests shows that Is there a statistical difference between the mean of Lot3's sample distribution and the mean of the population distribution.
+The results from the 4 t-tests shown in **_figure 4_** shows  there is a statistical difference between the mean of Lot3's sample distribution and the mean of the population distribution.
 The mean for Lot 3 is 1496.14 which is below the desired 1500.
 In addition the p-value is below the 0.05 indicating it is statistically different.
+The other t-test are not significant.

 **_Figure 4: Deliverable 3 Results_**